pgxman/pgxman/spec/extension.yaml.md

 ## `keywords`

 - **Description**: Specifies a list of keywords relevant to the extension.
-These keywords can enhance the extension's discoverability through searches within the `pgxm` tool.
+These keywords can enhance the extension's discoverability through searches within the `pgxman` tool.
 - **Type**: List of strings
 - **Required**: No